 Let’s suppose you are a factory’s Quality Manager.
 You set a goal for 2021 to improve your QMS processes.
-Where should you first begin?

 The ISO 9001 standard is structured based on the steps of the PDCA cycle (Plan – Do – Check – Act).
 Most companies jump straight to setting up the “Do” section (defining the support activities and core activities) without spending time in the “Plan” section.
 (And the same thing is true for ISO 13485, IATF 16949 and other ‘MS’ standards).